OliyadTeshome/FraudSight-AI/README.md

 pytest tests/test_feature_engineering.py -v
 ```

-> **Note**: Test files are currently empty placeholders.
+> **Note**: Test files are currently placeholder files.
 They will be implemented as the project functionality is developed.

 ## 🔧 Development